 “I guess I could go for a walk.”
 He said, giggling to himself.

-Jumping to his feet he started to wander off through the tall blades of grass that curled at the top.
-He bumped into the blades and small droplets of water fell over him like rain.
+Jumping to his feet, he started to wander off through the tall blades of grass that curled at the top.
+He bumped into the blades, and small droplets of water fell over him like rain.
 His head bent as the heavier drops came down with force, knocking his head around.
-Each time he was pushed around he would smile, shifting himself back to an upright position as quickly as he could, then when there were no large drops, he would smack the grass so the heavier droplets would fall.
+Each time he was pushed around, he would smile, shifting himself back to an upright position as quickly as he could; then, when there were no large drops, he would smack the grass so the heavier droplets would fall.

 The grass blades above him would dart side to side as they were smacked, creating a path of dry blades of grass through the dew-covered morning.

-His attention was pulled from the grass, and falling water when a small cluster of pill bugs shuffled through the base of the grass.
+His attention was pulled from the grass and falling water when a small cluster of pill bugs shuffled through the base of the grass.
 Nearly a full dozen of them navigated the forest of grass that housed them.
 A couple of the larger ones approached the mushroom man, their antenna tapping around his legs.
-The mushroom laughed as the antenna tickled him, but as soon as they were interested in him they were gone.
+The mushroom laughed as the antenna tickled him, but as soon as they were interested in him, they were gone.
 He looked down after his giggling fit with a soft sadness as he watched the tail end of them disappearing through the grass.
 He was going to follow them when something coming from the side they came from caught his eye.
 He turned his head to see another large pill bug walking much slower than the others.

 His mouth opened even wider as he audibly gasped.
-He ran his hand over the smooth shelled exterior of the pill bug.
+He ran his hand over the smooth-shelled exterior of the pill bug.
 He picked it up and rolled it around in his hands, twisting it to catch the moonlight, showing off the swirls of green that mixed through its carapace.

 He pushed himself up to his feet and wandered deeper into the grass.
-Glancing back, he watched as the bug unrolled itself and continued his chew on the dead wood.
+Glancing back, he watched as the bug unrolled itself and continued his chewing on the dead wood.
 The mushroom grinned as he enjoyed watching the little bug snacking on the wood.

-“I like being able to move and see, it has made my life so much better.”
+“I like being able to move and see; it has made my life so much better.”

-The mushroom leaped from rocks, and jumped over sticks.
+The mushroom leaped from rocks and jumped over sticks.
 He grabbed a short twig and used it as a sword to smack the long grass blades out of his way, making exaggerated grunting noises as he went.